$48.5

 • Breach — The defendant breached that duty by acting or failing to act.

-• Cause – This action or failure to act caused an accident that resulted in your injuries.
+• Cause – This action or failure to act caused an accident, resulting in injuries.

 • Damages — You suffered damages as a result.

-In garbage truck accident cases, multiple parties may be held responsible, including:
+In garbage truck accident cases, multiple parties may be responsible, including:

 • The garbage truck driver, if the driver was impaired, fatigued, careless, or speeding